rust-unofficial/too-many-lists/text/README.md

 *able* to worry about it.
 There are usually escape hatches, but at some limit you're just writing procedural code again.

+Edit: Several Haskell programmers have informed me that even in Haskell, `Data.List` (the classic functional singly-linked list) is shunned in favour of actually using problem-appropriate data structures like Sequence, Vector, Array, Text, etc. When actually using it as a data structure, and not just a control-flow mechanism (iterator).
+I sadly don't have any good resources on this claim.